microsoft/mscclpp/README.md

 See [Quick Start](docs/quickstart.md) to quickly get started.

-See [Performance](docs/performance.md) for the latest performance evaluation.
+See the latest performance evaluation on Azure [NDmv4](docs/performance-ndmv4.md).

 Build our Doxygen document by running `doxygen` in [`docs/`](docs/) directory.